oliveiraleo/kuntao_tips/docs/kernel_ban_faq.md

 ### Q5: I already have followed the instructions, my device is passing the Play Integrity check but I can't use my bank app or GPay.
 What can I do?

 **A:** Besides checking the Play Integrity status, apps can detect custom ROMs using other methods.
-You can try some things like hiding/renaming the Magisk app (app settings > Hide the Magisk app), deleting the TWRP folder from your phone's internal storage, adding the banking app to the Magisk's DenyList, etc. If any of this works, I don't know what else you can do.
+You can try some things like hiding/renaming the Magisk app (app settings > Hide the Magisk app), deleting the TWRP folder from your phone's internal storage, adding the banking app to the Magisk's DenyList, change device props, change device finger print, etc. If any of this works, I don't know what else you can do.

 **PS:** If you find a working workaround, please, join our Telegram group (@p2community) and kindly share it with the community ;)